Ian-Gabaraev/Bat-Sonar/model/README.md

 # Choosing the ML model

+### Logistic Regression or DL?

+DL normally requires a very large dataset of hundreds of thousands of samples.
+It may not be necessary for my cause.

+Although I could automate sample generation from live recordings, I am not sure how long it will take me to collect all that raw audio.
+Simpler models like Softmax Regression may work for me.

 ### Preliminary notes & ideas

 From my research, I found two promising candidates for the neural network design: